peterjames3/web-scraper/Readme.md

 # The Page.evaluate()?

 **The page.evaluate() methods** lets one run Javascript inside the browser context, as if you were typing code directly in the DevTools console.

 > Think of it like this:

-- .'Everything outside  'evaluate' runs in  Node.js'
+- .Everything outside 'evaluate' runs in Node.js

-- .'Everything inside  'evaluate(()=> { ...}) runs in the browser - like    you're inside a webpage.'
+- .Everything inside 'evaluate(()=> { ...}) runs in the browser - like you're inside a webpage.

 ## syntax

  <pre> ```
  const result = await page.evaluate(() => {
   // browser context